noahdanieldsouza/Campaign-Messenger-/README.md

 High priority:

+- Look for ways to optimize run-time inference to improve user experience interacting with the system
 - Add a real-time messaging system (send and receive) in a chatbox-like format.
 - Add user login to support the creation of multiple message chains.